johntsinger/da-python-p12/README.md

 CRM (Customer Relationship Management) with command-line interface using django orm as a standalone.

+Using jwt to authenticate users, permissions system and Sentry to track errors.

 ## Installation guide

 ### Clone repository with Git :